GMAT Reading Comprehension Tips: Top 8 DOs and DON’Ts

 • noticing whether there are any problems introduced and solutions offered

 You may end up finding that you come away with a much deeper understanding of what you’ve read than you typically would.
-Just don’t convince yourself that reading newspapers and magazines can replace practice with realistic GMAT Focus questions.
+Just don’t convince yourself that reading newspapers and magazines can replace practice with realistic GMAT questions.

 DO: Get more comfortable with RC-style passages by regularly reading high-quality publications and practice identifying key elements of articles as you read.